top of page

 Title.
 Double click me.

-Many thanks to OLivier SUblett of CHateau De Roque.
+Many thanks to Olivier Sublett of CHateau De Roque.
 If not for Oliver Sublett's introduction to the Auberts, I would not have been able to taste La Couspaude vintages to that extent.

 This is a consolidation of the tasting and papers